jweinst1/the-oblivion-language/chapter_two_connectors.md

 Every series of Units and Connectors only concerns a single, linear process.
 This means that, units are linked together in one stream.
 You can only access another binding or unit if you start use the `|` terminator.
 The placing of Oblivion statements is very flexible, so you can make a single program into a single line, or many lines if you wish.

+All connectors have some indication of direction, or the order in which units are related to one another.
+This is very important, because all processes need to have a clear starting and ending point.
+For example, `(6) -> <+3>` uses